 Speed is, indeed, a crucial factor, that makes many companies stand out.
 The faster you solve a problem, the happier your customers will be too.

 For instance, sometimes the solution might take a few days, or depends on someone else.
-You must make sure your client understand about what are the next steps, who’s responsible to take these steps and what should be their expectations.
+You must make sure your client understands about what are the next steps, who are responsible to take these steps and what should be their expectations.

-Customer success seems easier than it actually is.
-In order to make it work, you must be very dedicated to your customers, which is why all items mentioned should be part of a tracking routine.
+Customer service seems easier than it is.
+To make it work, you must be very dedicated to your customers, which is why all items mentioned should be part of a tracking routine.

 Some aspects are easier to track than others, but in the end, it all keeps you closer to your customer.
-It builds relationships that may last and will favour your company a lot.
+It builds relationships that may last and will favor your company a lot.

 Thank you for reading.
-Please comment below if you have any other suggestion on what metrics of performance a Customer Service should be tracking.
+Please comment below if you have any other suggestions on what Customer Service metrics should be tracked.

 Learn more about the benefits of Shared inboxes.
 Download Drag’s “The Ultimate Guide to Transform your Business with Shared Inboxes”.
 We did it to create awareness in companies in what concerns increasing productivity by using online tools.
 Click on the button below:

 Drag is The Everything Inbox for Teams – one single place to support customers, manage tasks and close deals, from the place teams love – Gmail.
 We are Techstars-backed Company, trusted by 30,000 users around the World.